In its simplest form a ringing simulator consists of two things:

 ability to control a bell sufficiently well to be able to ring it to

-Simulators can save time and manpowe whilst benefiting learners at the early stages of their ringing careers.
-They can give the learner practice at listening and bell control without the necessity of the whole band being present.
+Simulators can save time and manpower whilst benefiting students at the early stages of their ringing careers.
+They allow the student to practise listening and bell control without the necessity of the whole band being present.
+In summary, simulators allow:

 All in all, a very powerful training tool for both new and experienced ringers.

 With simulators, people seem more relaxed about trying things that could go wrong – because they know they are keeping their mistakes to themselves in the tower.
-With open bells, some ringers are uneasy about trying something ambitious as they are worried about making a racket, but a simulator liberates them from that.
+With open bells, some ringers are uneasy about trying something ambitious as they are worried about making a racket or a fool of themselves – a simulator liberates them from that.

 For the basic installation, not too much.
 To get started on one bell:

-A second-hand laptop can often be bought for £200 and if you're not confident then installation can be part of the sensor package.
+A reconditioned Windows 10 PC with screen, keyboard and mouse can be bought for as little as £90 and a reconditioned 14” Windows 7 laptop from £120 (Amazon).
+If you're not confident then installation can be part of the sensor package.

 Remember you can start small and build up your capability over time.